cycl00ps/bap/README.md

 ## Prerequisites (quick checklist)

+- **Virtualisation Support** Your machine MUST support virtualisation
 - **KVM** and host packages (IP forwarding, firewall, iproute, iptables, etc.) — [Step01.md](Step01.md)
 - **Firecracker and jailer** installed under `/usr/local/bin` and directory layout — [Step02.md](Step02.md)
 - **Networking scripts** (`microvm-net-up.sh` / `microvm-net-down.sh`) and TAP/NAT/SSH port forwarding — [Step03.md](Step03.md)

 ## Architecture: multiple microVMs on one host

-One host uses a single LAN interface (default route).
+The host uses a single LAN interface.
 Each project gets its own TAP device (e.g. `tap-projA`), a /30 from 172.31.0.0/16 (deterministic from project name), one microVM, and one host SSH port (e.g. 22240, 22241, 22242) with DNAT to that guest’s port 22.
 Developers on the LAN run `ssh -p PORT dev@HOST_IP`; the host DNATs to the correct microVM.

 ```mermaid
 flowchart LR